Do you believe we'd be better off breaking corporations up into medium size businesses?

 Well, Diabetes Reporter, we used to have Anti-Trust investigations before the 70s (like breaking up the government-subsidized AT&T) and we weren't communist.... corporations aren't like people.
 If you break up a corporation, the individuals who owned it can start over.
 It's like a capitalist ladder that always competes.
 I'd like a world where a decentralized government and small (and medium-sized) companies compete against eachother, but individuals pool resources and cooperate.
 But I'm an idealist who likes both libertarianism and Marxism...

 I say no!
 Words games can manipulate peoples minds.
 The Citizens United Decision by the Supreme Court gave Corporations the Rights of people.
 Corporations are actually straw men - pieces of paper.
-They can be bought and...
+They can be bought and sold.
+If you sue a corporation the "people" may run for the hills and...

 or better in terms of taking responsibility, being accountable, possessing a work ethic, strong morality, and ethics?
 Why?
 Why not?